Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Profile Update

 This endpoint updates the profile data of a user.
-N.B:Some field updates such as years_of_experience, areas_of_expertise,availability,current_job,technical_skills,mentorship_styles,timezone and linkedin_url are only available to mentors and can only be updated by this user type.
+N.B:Some field updates such as years_of_experience, areas_of_expertise,availability,current_job,technical_skills,mentorship_styles and linkedin_url are only available to mentors and can only be updated by this user type.
 Also fields like areas_of_expertise,mentorship_styles and technical_skills properties must be a list of strings as their request format.

 **Endpoint:**`/user/profile-update/`